Larsen, who threw only perfect World Series game, dies at 90

-NEW YORK - Don Larsen, the journeyman pitcher who reached the heights of baseball glory in 1956 for the New York Yankees when he threw a perfect game and the only no-hitter in World Series history, died Wednesday night.
+NEW YORK - Don Larsen, the journeyman pitcher who reached the heights of baseball glory when he threw a perfect game in 1956 with the New York Yankees for the only no-hitter in World Series history, died Wednesday night.
 He was 90.

-Larsen's agent, Andrew Levy, said the former pitcher died of esophageal cancer in Hayden, Idaho.
+Larsen's agent, Andrew Levy, said the former pitcher died of esophageal cancer in hospice care in Hayden, Idaho.
 Levy said Larsen's son, Scott, confirmed the death.

 In the 1956 World Series, won in seven games by the Yankees, he was knocked out in the second inning of Game 2 by the Brooklyn Dodgers and didn’t think he would have another opportunity to pitch.
 But when he reached Yankee Stadium on the morning of Oct.
 8, he found a baseball in his shoe, the signal from manager Casey Stengel that he would start Game 5.